bblanquet/CLI.script/README.md

 - set the VPC firewall to access instances
 - display URLs of each instances

-./deleteCluster.ps1
-- remove the VPC and all subsets.

 # RECIPE
 1. install a bunch of programs
 2. create an IAM user in AWS.